dandelionphp/dandelion/README.md

 ### Docker
 `docker run --rm -v $PWD:/home/dandelion dandelion:latest -c dandelion split:all master`
-`docker run --rm -v $PWD:/home/dandelion dandelion:latest -c dandelion release:all master 1.0.0`
+`docker run --rm -v $PWD:/home/dandelion dandelion:latest -c dandelion release:all master`

 When you choose Docker as preferred way, you will need to use a Git authentication flow that runs without user interaction.
 If that is not a viable option for you but you still want to use Docker you might configure your own Docker image using a keypair authentication flow.